NCI Drug Dictionary

 A peptide derived from human lactoferrin, with potential lytic and immunostimulating activities.
 Upon transdermal injection directly into the tumor, LTX315 may bind to the tumor cell membranes and subsequently lyse tumor cells, thereby inducing tumor cell necrosis.
 In turn, presentation of the tumor antigens to the immune system may induce systemic innate and adaptive immune responses mediated by anti-tumor natural killer (NK) cells, cytotoxic T lymphocytes, and natural killer T (NKT) cells.
 This may trigger an immune response against tumor associated antigens on tumors distant from the primary tumor.
 Human lactoferrin, a 692 amino acid glycoprotein, belongs to the transferrin family of metal-binding proteins.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: lactoferrin pharmacophore LTX-315 Foreign brand name: Oncopore Code name: LTX-315